 The Caulfields – “Devil’s Diary”

 [Whirligig – 1995]

 An MTV buzz bin and Philly’s alt-rock Y100 radio staple, “Devil’s Diary” gave the Newark quintet its 15 minutes of national fame.
-It holds up surprisingly well more than 25 years later: the soaring, earworm of a chorus evokes John Lennon’s infamous “more popular than Jesus” remark, and frontman John Faye can still illicit giggles with some truly funny and memorable lines (on his metal chick groupies: “it’s never good/to be understood/by a girl named Acid Wash”).
+It holds up surprisingly well more than 25 years later: the soaring, earworm of a chorus evokes John Lennon’s infamous “more popular than Jesus” remark, and frontman John Faye can still illicit giggles with some truly funny and memorable lines (on his metal chick groupies: “It’s never good/to be understood/by a girl in acid wash”).

 [Nice and Nicely Done – 2005]

 An ode to the band’s mythical mandolin (which was once stolen after a gig at Manchester Academy 3 in summer of 2006), “Oh Mandy” is the twinkling emo masterpiece from the shaggy sextet from Wilmington.